 For Hawking and Bloom, life thrust upon them him an illness and accident that forced both to adapt to the change their bodies were experiencing.
 While navigating the chaos life will often present opportunities where you have little choice but to adapt.
-For most people who navigate the chaos and practice the art of living well, however, they made a conscious decision to adapt to change as they look to transition from their current self to a future self.
+For most people who navigate the chaos, however, they made a conscious decision to adapt to change as they look to transition from their current self to a future self.

 In the Chicago based alternative rock band Wilco’s 1999 song “A Shot in the Arm” on their album summerteeth they sing about change: